evo-lua/evo-lua.github.io/docs/references/api/namespaces/networking.md

 ##### SERVER_STOPPED_LISTENING

-Triggered when the WebServer has stopped listening.
-The message buffer contains `"Going Away"` if it was a planned shutdown.
+Triggered when the WebServer has shut down.
+The message buffer contains `"Going Away"` if it was a planned shutdown ([StopListening](#stoplistening)).

 <Function>
 <Parameters>